suola/latubot/README.md

 A personal project for hacking around.
 Updates can be found in Twitter
 @latubot.

-Currently supports updates from kunto softroi web pages.
+Currently supports updates from kunto fluentprogress web pages.

 ## Tweets